N-Alba-DS/N-Alba-DS/README.md

 ## N-DS

-I'm a data enthusiast with a background in law, currently expanding my expertise in data science and machine learning.
-My journey into the world of data began in early 2023, starting the transition from a legal career to a passion for data analysis.
+I'm a data scientist with a background in law, currently expanding my expertise in data science and machine learning.
 Here’s a bit about my journey and what I’m working on:

 - **Learning:**
   - Advanced techniques in machine learning, data mining in economics and finance, and statistical approaches to problem-solving.